 Nevertheless, the data is quite compelling.
-For example, while 15% of Australian respondents indicated they 'Often' or 'Always' pray with clients in session, over 50% of American Counsellors indicated they did the same.
+For example, while 15% of Australian respondents indicated they 'Often' or 'Always' pray with clients

+1 The author acknowledges diversity of opinion when it comes to recognition of groups such as Later-Day Saints, Seventh Day Adventists and Jehovah's Witnesses as in session, over 50% of American Counsellors indicated they did the same.
 While 70% of US Counsellors indicated they 'Often' or 'Always' referred to scripture, less than 20% of Australian counsellors indicated this.
 US Counsellors were more than 5 times more likely to 'Always' Encourage Spiritual Disciplines than their Australian Colleagues.
 As has been demonstrated earlier in this paper, the interest in Spiritual and Religious Interventions has grown since 1999.
 If one assumes American Counsellors have become more inclined to utilise S/R Interventions in practice in the past 20 years then the gap between US and Australian practise is likely to be wider than the data above suggests.